adrianhall/adrianhall.github.io/_posts/2021/2021-11-12-zumo-irepository.md

 * `ITableData` provides additional properties that you must implement in your DTO.
 * `IRepository<T>` provides the basic functionality for a repository for a specific DTO.

-You don't need to make your repository generic (even though both of the standard repositories are generics - they are general purpose, so they need to work with any DTO).
+You don't need to make your repository generic (even though all of the standard repositories are generics - they are general purpose, so they need to work with any DTO).

 When you are writing a new repository, you may have to write a new abstract class to implement `ITableData` as well.
 You will always have to write a class that implements `IRepository<T>`.
 Let's take a look at `IRepository<T>` (stripped of the comments in the code):